easy-infographics/easy-infographics.github.io/index.md

 ### How to get involved

 Would you like to suggest the next infographic?
-Do you want to contribute with your own illustration or want to joint the efforts?
+Do you want to contribute with your own illustration or want to join the team?
 Contact me via Twitter [@pam_ferretti](https://twitter.com/pam_ferretti)! :)

 ### License